DFIR-Snopes/HIBP-628M/README.md

 - Rules
     - `Squid Rule`
         - Hashcat rules sorted from most effective to least effective from public hashcracking sets
         - Same rules broken into multiple sizes for specific applications
-    - `Leo Rule`
-        - Generated Hashcat rules sorted from most effective to least effective from only passwords that meet min AD complexity requirements
-        - Same rules broken into multiple sizes for specific applications